wikitongues/language-database/schema.md

 ##Basic terms
 * Phrase

-   text or video unit
+   Text or video unit
 * Phrase pair

-   relationship between phrases implying translation between two languages
+   Relationship between phrases implying translation between two languages
 * Dictionary

-   collection of phrase pairs
+   Collection of phrase pairs
 * Book

-   container for dictionary with extra user metadata such as titles, descriptions, authorship etc...
+   Container for dictionary with extra user metadata such as titles, descriptions, authorship etc...

 ##Index table
 The index table accounts for all languages in the world.